scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 SCION provides the SCION Control Message Protocol (SCMP), which  is analogous to ICMP.
 It provides functionality for network diagnostics, such as ping and traceroute, and error messages that signal packet processing or network-layer problems.
 SCMP is the first control message protocol supports the authentication of network control messages.
 TODO: I'm not sure how much I want to go into SCMP here..
 Especially as SCMP packets are only authenticated if DRKey/SPAO are used

+Overall, several of the control plane properties and key mechanisms depend on the fact that SCION ASes are grouped into ISolation Domains.
+For example, ISDs are fundamental to achieve transparency, routing scalability, fault isolation and fast propagation of routing information.
-The SCION control plane is dependent on the control-plane PKI (#pki) for authenticating control information.
+The control plane therefore is built around the concept of ISDs, therefore it relies on the SCION control-plane PKI (#pki) for authenticating control information.
-TODO: Maybe we could go into more detail (i.e. verifying a path with CP certificates?)
-Maybe we can do this in the PKI section?

 TODO: add a few sentences on why the CP avoids mistakes in lessons learned from RFC9049

-TODO: Corine feedback: maybe it is good to have global properties mentione before digging into specific components?
-- *Security*: TODO: overview of why SCION is secure

-- *Transparency*

-- *Path awareness*

 ## Forwarding - Data plane
 SCION is an inter-domain network architecture and as such does not interfere with intra-domain forwarding.
 This corresponds to the general practice today where BGP and IP are used for inter-domain routing and forwarding, respectively, but ASes use an intra-domain protocol of their choice, (i.e., OSPF or IS-IS for routing and IP, MPLS, SR and various layer-2 protocols for forwarding).